 KMG was formed by the decree of the President of Kazakhstan dated February 20, 2002 by merging CJSC "NOC "Kazakhoil" and CJSC "NC "Oil and Gas Transportation".
 The founder of KMG is the Government of the Republic of Kazakhstan (hereinafter - RoK) represented by the State Property and Privatization Committee of the Ministry of Finance of the Republic of Kazakhstan.

-KMG shareholders: Joint Stock Company National Wealth Fund "Samruk-Kazyna" (90%) and the RoK National Bank (10%).
+KMG shareholders: Joint Stock Company National Wealth Fund "Samruk-Kazyna" (90%) and the RoK National Bank working on implementation of new investment projects.